-1. All Freshmen shall wear the regulation can or toque (Freshmen girls the Beret) throughout the first semester, and during the second semester, until Moving-Un Day.
-Freshmen entering College the second semester shall wear the cap or toque in accordance with the above rules for the second semester and the first semester of the next year, unless excused by the Senate.
-Freshmen shall not, in any way, alter the appearance of the regulation cap or toque, which shall be worn conspiciously upon the head every day in the week including half holidays from 6 A. M. to 6 P. M., the exceptions being from 6 o'clock Friday night until Monday morning, vacations, and then, not until the student is out of town.
-Also, during first semester Freshmen men shall wear black ties, as shall ·Freshmen women when wearing apparel with which ties are worn.
-However, both Freshmen men and women shall be excused from wearing black hose after Semester vacation and black ties after Easter vacation.
+1. All Freshmen shall wear the regulation cap or toque throughout the first semester, and during the second semester. until Moving-Up Day.
+Freshmen entering College the second semester shall wear the can or toque in accordance with the above rules for the second semester and the first semester of the next year, unless excused by the Senate.
+Freshmen shall not, in any way, alter the appearance of the regulation cap or toque, which shall be worn conspicously upon the head every day in the week including half holidays, the exceptions being from 6 o'clock Friday night until Monday morning, vacations, and when, but not until the student is out of town.
+Also during this time, both Freshmen men and women shall wear black hose; also, during this time Freshmen men shall wear black ties, as shall Freshmen women when wearing apparel with which ties are worn.
+However, both Freshmen men and women shall be excused from wearing black hose and black ties after Easter vacation.